samailayusuf/Node-Mongo-CRUD-Backend/README.md

 # Node-Mongo-CRUD-Backend
-A Node/Express CRUD operations on a Mongodb Database... {I did this after learning Node/Express/Mongo on Openclassroom}
+A Node/Express CRUD operations on a Mongodb Database.
+With User authentication (using JSON web token and bcrypt)...  {I did this after learning Node/Express/Mongo on Openclassroom}

 #How to use
 -> Clone repo